Animals and vehicles

 If the animal has been killed, remove it from the road if it is safe to do so.
 Be careful with native animals as they may have babies in their pouches.

-If a native animal has been hurt you should contact the Wildlife and Information Rescue Service (WIRES).
+If a native animal has been hurt you should contact the Wildlife and Information Rescue Service (WIRES) or use the IFAW Wildlife rescue app to find a suitable wildlife rescue organisation for your location.

 If the animal is a domestic pet, you must contact the owner, Police or the RSPCA.
 If the animal is injured you should take it immediately to the nearest animal shelter or vet.